usepat/soniccontrol/README.md

 - an [article](https://python101.pythonlibrary.org/chapter44_creating_an_installer.html)

 Of course there are many ways to convert python code into a binary application.
 Feel free to use your own way, just make sure that the application can start from every place (current working directory) and that everything runs as expected.

+## Continious Deployment

+On github there is set up a continious deployment that builds an exe and installer for windows.
+The code is in `.github/workflows/deploy.yml` and in the `scripts` folder.
+The generated files are uploaded on github as artifacts.
+You can go to them by going to the actions tab and then clicking on the runned workflow instance.